superbuilders/errors/README.md

 }

 // Usage:
-const apiResult = await Errors.try(fetchFromApi());
+const apiResult = await errors.try(fetchFromApi());
 if (apiResult.error) {
   handleApiError(apiResult.error);
 }
 ```

 ## The Power of Chained Context
-With proper use of `Errors.wrap`, your error messages become incredibly informative:
+With proper use of `errors.wrap`, your error messages become incredibly informative:

 Imagine an error occurs deep within a series of calls:
 - `fs.readFile` fails with `ENOENT: no such file or directory`.